Equity

 The arrival of artificial intelligence rapidly altered the investment landscape – triple-digit returns, and record earnings growth of AI-associated companies were largely undeterred by rates, growth, or inflation expectations.
 The breakthrough technology has already translated to substantial revenues and demand for clear beneficiaries – semiconductors are at the core of this transformation, and the industry has returned 85% so far this year, on the heels of triple digit 2023 gains.10

 Rapid AI growth also necessitates significant energy demand.
 The electricity required to train AI software ChatGPT-3 could power 90,000 U.S. homes for a year; training its successor, GPT-4, needed the electricity to power 2.5 million homes.11 Models are only getting larger, and while this expansion poses challenges (AI data centers are moving to cooler regions to manage energy consumption), it also highlights an opportunity for electricity providers.
-Utilities are dialing up demand forecasts and, despite the sector’s recent 10.3% year-to-date rally, remain largely under-owned as the sector shed $1.1bn in outflows on the year.12 We turn constructive on this underappreciated AI-beneficiary, with strong fundamentals also supporting our optimism: the semiconductor industry’s 12-month forward P/E has swelled to double its long-term average while utilities trade at a discount to their long-term average, making the sector a more compelling entry point for the next phase of this trade.13
+Utilities are dialing up demand forecasts and, despite the sector’s recent 10.3% year-to-date rally, remain largely under-owned as the sector shed $1.1bn in outflows on the year.12 We turn constructive on this underappreciated AI-beneficiary, with strong fundamentals also supporting our optimism: the semiconductor industry’s 12-month forward P/E has swelled to nearly double its long-term average while utilities trade at a discount to their long-term average, making the sector a more compelling entry point for the next phase of this trade.13

 Figure 5: AI data centers are expected to consume more and more power